Snail Mail (musician)

-Lindsey Erin Jordan (born June 16, 1999) is an American guitarist and singer-songwriter, who is a part of the indie rock solo project Snail Mail.
-Originally from Ellicott City, Maryland, Jordan first performed as Snail Mail live in 2015 at the age of 15, and attracted attention with the extended play (EP) Habit in 2016.
+Snail Mail is the indie rock solo project of Lindsey Erin Jordan (born June 16, 1999), an American guitarist and singer-songwriter.
+Originally from Ellicott City, Maryland, Jordan first performed as Snail Mail live in 2015 at the age of 15 and attracted attention with the extended play (EP) Habit in 2016.
 After signing with Matador Records, Snail Mail released her debut studio album, Lush (2018), to critical acclaim.
 In 2021, Snail Mail followed up with her second studio album, Valentine.
+Her third studio album, Ricochet, released in 2026.

+Paste called Jordan "one of indie rock's greatest secret weapons."

 Early life and education

 Lindsey Erin Jordan was raised in Ellicott City, Maryland, a suburb of Baltimore.
 Her mother is a lingerie store owner and her father works for a textbook publisher.
 Jordan had a Roman Catholic upbringing.
 She started playing guitar at the age of 5.
+She was given classical guitar lessons and was additionally trained in other styles.
 She recalls playing "awful restaurant shows" with her guitar instructor during her early musical education.
 She later played guitar for her church's band and for her school's jazz band.
 Jordan also played hockey during her youth.

 As a teenager, Jordan became captivated by punk rock, originating from seeing Paramore live on the Riot! tour at age 8.
 She cited the experience as a "big moment" that inspired her to eventually form her own band.
+She also stated that the 2003 film Freaky Friday also played a part in making her want to be a "rocker chick".
 She started writing her own songs in the seventh grade and began booking her own sets at restaurants and coffee shops.
 In 2018, Jordan was admitted to St. Joseph's College in Brooklyn, but chose not to attend in order to focus on her career.